alibustami/Jetsonizer/README.md

 ---

-**Jetsonizer** is a powerful CLI tool designed to streamline and automate the setup process for NVIDIA Jetson devices.
-Setting up a fresh Jetson environment can be tedious and prone to errors—Jetsonizer simplifies this by handling user creation, hostname configuration, SSH security, and essential package installations in a single, interactive workflow.
+**Jetsonizer** is a CLI tool designed to streamline and automate the setup process for NVIDIA Jetson devices.
+Setting up a fresh Jetson environment can be tedious and prone to errors.
+Jetsonizer simplifies this by handling user creation and essential package installations in a single, interactive workflow.

 [Installation](#-installation) •
 [Features](#-features) •